oroinc/documentation/backend/setup/installation.rst

                 filesystem:
                     data_root: "/home/public"

-You can find more info about `data_root` parameter configuration in |LiipImagineBundle Data Roots Parameter| documentation.
+You can find more info about the `data_root` parameter configuration in |LiipImagineBundle Data Roots Parameter| documentation.

 Install Oro Application